 WordPress sites are a common target for hackers.
-The most common form of attack used against WordPress is brute forcing.
+The most common form of attack used against WordPress is brute-forcing.
 This is done with the help of automated programs known as bots.
-This happens at tremendous speeds so that our server becomes overloaded and may result in site crash.
+This happens at tremendous speeds so that our server becomes overloaded and may result in a site crash.
 Adding 2-factor authentication in WordPress is an effective way to improve our site security.
 This two-step authentication can protect our site from any unauthorized login even if our username and password are compromised.
 In this blog, I will go through the step by step process to secure WordPress login with 2-step verification using Google Authenticator.

 Once the installation is complete the app will display two options to add an account.
 One is by scanning a barcode and the second is by entering a key.
 Let us stop at this screen and go to Your Profile section under users in the admin dashboard as shown below.

 Step3: First tick the Active checkbox in the settings for enabling the plugin to add a new authenticator section to our site.
 Also, check the Relaxed Mode checkbox so that the token that our app generates does not expire quickly.
 Enter a description and click the Create new secret button.
 Now click the Show/Hide QR code button.
 This will display a screen as shown below.